MingYao Wang

 Software R, Stata, Python, LaTeX

-Languages Mandarin Chinese (native), Japanese (fluent), English (fluent)
+Languages Mandarin Chinese (native), Japanese (fluent), English (working proficiency)